kylemarl/duffing-neural-corrector/README.md

 This code is licensed under the GNU GPL v3 license, available at https://opensource.org/license/gpl-3-0

+If you use this code in your work, please cite this repository using the "Cite this repository" tool in GitHub.
+It will generate a citation in the style and format of your choosing.

+---

 Duffing model:
    m*xdd + b1*xd + b2*xd^2 + c1*x + c3*x^3 + c5*x^5 = SUM_i (zeta_i - alpha*x)*cos(omega_i*t + phi_i)